AnkitaDas02/ProgramAssignment3/README.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-For this project, the following steps have been carried of on the data files provided:
+For this project, the following steps have been carried out on the data files provided:
 =========================================================================================

 1. The training and the test sets have been merged to create one data set.